Anthony Fauci: Cultural impact

-Owing to his prominent role in the United States response to numerous global pandemics, most notably HIV/AIDS and COVID-19, Fauci has become the subject of tributes and interpretations across various media, including television, literature, merchandising, and internet memes.
-Brad Pitt's performance as Fauci during the 2020 season of Saturday Night Live earned the actor an Emmy nomination, and praise from Fauci.
+Owing to his prominent role in the United States' response to numerous global pandemics, most notably HIV/AIDS and COVID-19, Fauci has become the subject of tributes and interpretations across various media, including television, literature, merchandising, and internet memes.
 Author Sally Quinn has credited Fauci as the inspiration for the love interest to the protagonist in her bestselling 1991 romance novel Happy Endings.
 Larry Kramer based the character Dr. Anthony Della Vida on Fauci in his play The Destiny of Me.
+Brad Pitt's performance as Fauci during the 2020 season of Saturday Night Live earned the actor an Emmy nomination, and praise from Fauci.

 In the spring of 2020 amidst the COVID-19 pandemic, bakeries across the United States began selling pastries, particularly donuts, with Fauci's face on them to pay tribute to his work in the public health sector.

 In September 2021, Fauci, a documentary film about Fauci's life and career, was released by Magnolia Pictures.
 The film was produced by National Geographic Documentary Films.

-In November 2021, Skyhorse released a book by Robert F. Kennedy Jr. titled The Real Anthony Fauci: Bill Gates, Big Pharma, and the Global War on Democracy and Public Health.
+In November 2021, Skyhorse released a book by anti-vaccine activist Robert F. Kennedy Jr. titled The Real Anthony Fauci: Bill Gates, Big Pharma, and the Global War on Democracy and Public Health.
 In response, Fauci described the author as "a very disturbed individual".

 Personal life

-Fauci has lived in the same house since 1977.
-In 1985, Fauci married Christine Grady, a nurse and bioethicist with the NIH, after they met while treating a patient.
+Fauci is a longtime resident of Washington, D.C.
+The Washington Post reported in 2022 that he has lived in the same "comfortable but modest house since 1977".
+In 1985, he married Christine Grady, a nurse and bioethicist with the NIH, after they met while treating a patient.
 Grady is chief of the Department of Bioethics at the National Institutes of Health Clinical Center.
-Together they have three adult daughters.

-On June 15, 2022, Fauci tested positive for COVID-19, experiencing mild symptoms.
-He is fully vaccinated and has received two booster shots.

-Before his retirement, Fauci made $480,654 annually working for the NIAID, making him the highest paid U.S. government employee at the time.
+Together, they have three adult daughters.
+At the time of his retirement, Fauci's annual salary was $480,654, making him the highest paid U.S. federal government employee at the time.